BIH-DMBS/CLUES/docs/enrichment.md

 ## Simple point data

-The simplest situation is havein a csv files that contains the loaction and some ID.
+The simplest situation is to have a csv files that contains the loaction and some ID.
 <pre>
 latitude,longitude,subjectid
 51.876259173091015,14.24452287575035,7858